twilson63/chester/readme.md

 A MVC framework for Titanium Developer.

-The purpose of this framework is to organize your Titanium Developer projects in a model-view-controller pattern.
+The purpose of this framework is to organize your Titanium Developer projects in a Model-View-Controller (MVC) pattern.

 # Why

-Titanium Developer is an awesome javascript sdk for building mobile applications, but there is no conventions on how to organize your code.
+Titanium Developer is an awesome JavaScript SDK for building mobile applications, but there are no conventions on how to organize your code.
 We build web applications using Ruby on Rails, and being able to organize our iPad applications using the same patterns will enable us to process and maintain our software projects more effectively.

 # Requirements